Bristol immune drug shows strong effect in melanoma study

 The data has been keenly awaited since this is the first presentation of results from a pivotal Phase III clinical trial of a promising new class of drugs designed to help the body’s own immune system fight cancer.

-In the study, involving people with advanced melanoma, 32 percent of patients saw their tumors shrink when given Opdivo against 11 percent of those treated with conventional chemotherapy drugs.
+In the study, involving people with advanced melanoma, 32 percent of patients saw their tumours shrink when given Opdivo against 11 percent of those treated with conventional chemotherapy drugs.

 Importantly, the duration of response was also much longer.
 Patients on chemotherapy typically responded for 3.6 months, whereas 95 percent of those who responded to Opdivo were still benefiting after six months and the median duration of response was not reached.